senderle/topic-modeling-tool/README.md

 ## Requirements:

-**UPDATE: We now have experimental support for a native Mac app.
-If you feel adventurous, don't have administrative access to your Mac, or just don't like installing java, download and open `TopicModelingTool-1.0.dmg`.
+**UPDATE**: We now have experimental support for native Windows and Mac apps.
+If you feel adventurous, don't have administrative access to your computer, or just don't like installing java, follow the instructions for your operating system:

-You should be able to drag it to any folder and run it.
-Support for Windows and Linux is forthcoming.**
+**For Macs**:
+* Download `TopicModelingTool.dmg`.
+* Open it by double-clicking.
+* Drag the app into your `Applications` folder -- or into any folder at all.
+* Run the app by double-clicking.

+**For Windows PCs**:
+* Download `TopicModelingTool.zip`.
+* Extract the files into any folder and open it.
+* Double-click on the file called `TopicModelingTool.exe` to run it.

 Otherwise, you'll need to have a fairly recent version of Java; the version that came with your computer may not work, especially if your computer is a Mac.